locaweb/ex-correios/README.md

 # ExCorreios

 Elixir client that integrates with Correios API.

+## Features:

-It calculates price and deadline shipping.
+- Calculate shipping price and deadline;
+- Search an address by postal code.

 ## Installation